A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 At 76 Federal Street, the St. James Episcopal Church (1850) is endowed with beautiful stained glass by Louis Comfort Tiffany.

-And when the weather’s good you could lose all track of time at the Waterfront Park in front of Custom House, watching the ferries make their way along the Thames River.
+And when the weather’s good I could lose all track of time at the Waterfront Park in front of Custom House.
+Here you can watch the ferries make their way along the Thames River.

 5. Lyman Allyn Art Museum